Skip to main content

 Product Advisory on login() API retirement

-Salesforce has announced a critical change to its security posture that impacts all third-party applications and integrations, including those utilizing Boomi’s Salesforce Connector.
-As part of its initiative to adopt a secure-by-default posture, Salesforce is retiring the legacy SOAP API login() operation, a method that allows external applications to authenticate by passing a user's plain-text username and password in the request body.
+Salesforce has announced a critical change to its security posture that impacts all third-party applications and integrations that rely on its legacy SOAP API login() operation.
+As part of its secure-by-default initiative, Salesforce is retiring the SOAP API login() method — which allows external applications to authenticate by passing a plain-text username and password — and mandating that all integrations migrate to OAuth 2.0.

 Frequently Asked Questions (FAQ)